-How to Build a Bean Teepee
+Why Build A Bean Teepee

-Bean teepees are a vertical gardening option for growing pole means.
 These bean towers are an awesome addition to your garden for many reasons.
+Here are just a few reasons why:

-First, they are a great example of vertical gardening – going up with your garden can help save space and allow you to grow more food in a smaller square footage.
-They also take advantage of companion planting if you plant squash around the outer edges of the teepee.
+• They are a great example of vertical gardening.
+Going up with your garden can help save space and allow you to grow more food in smaller square footage.

-Second, they add visual appeal to your garden both as an empty structure and when they are filled with growth.
+• They add visual appeal to your garden both as an empty structure and when they are filled with growth.
 A lush green bean tower with multi-colored beans is a site to behold!

-Lastly, a homemade bean tower is an excellent alternative to expensive store-bought products.
+• An excellent alternative to expensive store-bought products.
 It is made with natural, low-cost supplies.
 And when you are done with it, the parts can simply be returned to nature.

 Supplies for Building a Bean Teepee

-All you need to build a bean tower are 5-7 tall sturdy sticks (we had just cut down some seedlings along our road prior to this project and they made the perfect structural parts); at least 50 feet of natural twine; a post-hole digger or shovel, and a ladder or step stool (depending on how tall you want to go with your tower).
+• 5-7 tall sturdy sticks (we had just cut down some seedlings along our road before this project and they made the perfect structural parts)

 Bean Teepee Directions